SeanZWrites/Ao3SeriesDownloader/README.md

 # Ao3 Series Downloader

 A simple, open-source browser plugin that adds a 'Download Series' button in Ao3.
-Works in both Firefox and Chrome.
+Works in Firefox, Chrome, and Edge.

+*Note: You need to be logged into AO3 to see the Download Series button.*

 ## Installation Instructions
 Ideally, you should install this from the Chrome Web Store (for Chrome) or the Mozilla Addons Site